vvvm23/vqvae-2/README.md

 prior and latent dataset extraction.

 > This project is very much Work-in-Progress.
 > VQ-VAE-2 model is mostly complete.
-PixelSnail prior models are still experimental.
+PixelSnail prior models are still experimental
+> and most definitely do not work.

 ## Usage
 ### VQ-VAE-2 Usage